Nooralogical/c-pipes-filters/README.md

 ## About

-This repository contains 5 short filterin program and one that calculates the characters, rows, whitespaces and words.
+This repository contains 5 short filtering programs and one that calculates the characters, rows, whitespaces and words of a file.

 **all.c** removes all whitespaces